LEGAL NOTICE & WEBSITE CHARTER

 Users of the website, and more generally the contacts of the website publisher (cf. prospects, clients, suppliers, service providers, contacts,…), may not establish a link to the website without the express prior consent of the website publisher.
 Under no circumstances may such consent be qualified as an implicit affiliation agreement.
 In any event, links to the website must be removed on first demand by the website publisher.

 The website publisher reserves the right to set up links on its website giving access to web pages other than those of its website.
-Users are formally informed that the websites to which they may gain access using these links do not belong to the website publisher, who also reserves the right to remove such links offered on their website to a third party website if, in particular, such website becomes contrary to current regulations or its values.
-The website publisher shall not be liable for access by users using links on the website to third party websites or other resources on the Internet, nor for the information provided by these third party websites or other resources on activation of these links.
+Users are formally informed that the websites to which they may gain access using these links do not belong to the website publisher, who also reserves the right to remove such links proposed on its website to a third party website if, in particular, such website becomes contrary to the regulations in force or its values.
+The website publisher shall not be liable for access by users using links on the website to third party websites or other resources on the Internet network, nor for the information provided by these third party websites or other resources on activation of these links.

 8. Governing law and jurisdiction

 This website is governed by French law.
-The contents offered are therefore in conformity with current French law.
+The contents offered therefore comply with current French legislations.
 The website publisher shall not be liable for any non-compliance with the legislation of the country of connection.

 This Website Charter and the relationship between the website publisher and the user are governed by French law.
-This is the case for substantive rules and rules of form, notwithstanding the place of performance of the substantive or ancillary obligations.
+This applies to both substantive and formal rules, notwithstanding the place of performance of the substantive or ancillary obligations.

-The French courts have sole jurisdiction over disputes arising from the application of this Charter or resulting directly or indirectly from the use of the website.
+The French courts have sole jurisdiction to hear any disputes arising from the application of this Charter or resulting directly or indirectly from the use of the website.

-These provisions relating to governing law and jurisdiction are applicable subject to the mandatory provisions that would apply to the user in their capacity as a consumer where applicable.
+These provisions relating to governing law and jurisdiction are applicable subject to any mandatory provisions that would apply to the user in their capacity as a consumer where applicable.

 9. Amendments / updates

-The website publisher reserves the right to amend and update this Website Charter at any time and without notice.
-The applicable version is the one accessible online during the user’s visit and use of the website.
-Any new version put online shall take precedence over any previous version, in particular versions printed or recorded in digital format by the user.
+The website publisher reserves the right to amend and update this Charter at any time and without notice.
+The applicable version is the one accessible online during the time the user visits and uses the website.
+Any new version put online shall take precedence over any previous version, in particular on versions printed or recorded in digital format by the user.

-The user is therefore invited to consult and regularly review this Charter.
+The user is therefore invited to consult and regularly read this Charter.